Business Risk Factors

 Matters related to information security

 The Sanden Group uses various information systems and networks for our business activities and products.
 To protect these information assets, we endeavor to keep enhancing the security of our networks, hardware, software, and various data, pursuant to the Basic IT Security Policy.
-Furthermore, to raise an information security awareness in workplaces and to ensure that our employees are informed of and familiar with rules, we offer IT security education programs each year to all IT users and conduct regular IT security checks to enhance our IT governance.
+Furthermore, to raise an information security awareness in workplaces and to ensure that our employees are informed of and familiar with rules, we offer IT security education programs each year to all IT users and conduct regular IT security checks to enhance our IT governance under the information security activity structure we have established for the entire company.

-If, however, our services are disrupted or our data is destroyed or lost due to cyber attacks, unauthorized access, computer virus attacks, or large-scale blackouts or fires, we may suffer information leakage, system stoppage, suspension of important operations, or other damage.
+The risk of cyber attacks, however, is growing, and if our information systems are attacked through unauthorized access or computer viruses, we may suffer information leakage, system stoppage, suspension of important operations, or other damage.
 Such events may adversely affect our image, trust placed by society, or business operations and results.